MatthewL09/zillow-regression-project/README.md

 Acquisition

     - Create a function that establishes connection to the zillow_db
     - Create a function that holds your SQL query and reads the results
     - Create a function for caching data and stores as .csv for ease
     - Create and save in acquire.py so functions can be imports
     - Test functions

 Preparation
     - Create a function thatpreps the acquired data
     - This function will:
         - remove duplicates
         - remove empty values
         - convert data types
         - encode categorical columns
         - renames columns
         - creates a columns for house 'age'
         - scale data for exploration
     - Create a function that splits the data into 3 sets. train, validate, test
         - Split 20% (test data), 24% (validate data), and 56%(test data)
     - Create functions and save in prepare.py to be easily imported
     - Test functions

 Exploration
     - Use initial questions to guide the exploration process
     - Create visualizations of data
     - Statistical analysis to confirm or deny hypothesis
     - Save work with notations in zillow_work.ipynb
     - Document answers to questions as Takeaways

 Model
     - The baseline and 4 different models were created
         - Linear Regression (OLS)
         - LassoLars alpha = 1
         - TweedieRegressor (GLM) power = 1
         - 3rd degree Polynomial Regression

 Delivery
     - Report is saved in Jupyter Notebook
     -  Presented via Zoom
     - The audience is the data science team at Zillow

 6. Recreation of Project:
--You will need an env file with database credentials saved to your working directory
+    - You will need an env file with database credentials saved to your working directory
         - database credentials (username, password, hostname)
     - Create a gitignore with env file inside to prevent sharing of credentials
     - Download the acquire.py and prepare.py files to working directory
     - Create a final notebook to your working directory
     - Review this README.md
     - Libraries used are pandas, numpy, matplotlib, Scipy, sklearn, seaborn
     - Run zillow_final.ipynb

 7. Key Findings and takeaways
     - 3rd degree Polynomial Regression was the top performing model
     - RMSE of 260,182.52 outperformed the baseline RMSE of 316,189.34
         - Residual difference of 56,006.82
     - Identified drivers of tax value as:
         - Home square footage
         - Number of bedrooms
         - Number of bathrooms
         - Lot size
     - More time is needed for increased column selection, better feature engineering, and increased model performance